 Develop valuable skills by engaging with tasks such as Rapid Evidence Assessment, or analysing historical case file materials on sexual offences.
 You can also participate in the work of our Homicide Research Group and Sexual Violence Research Group--these work with charities, victims, families and the police to conduct research that will make a difference to policy and practice.

 The course is suitable for students wishing to extend their knowledge gained in an undergraduate degree in criminology or other social science discipline, with an emphasis on practical application of your knowledge in ways that could prepare you for careers in relevant organisations.

 - Public Protection

 - Criminal Investigation

 - International Security

-Assessment is through coursework, research reports, presentations and a dissertation.
+Learn through lectures, seminars, workshops, field trips and projects.
+Assessment consists of coursework, research reports, presentations and dissertation.

 - At least a 2.2 honours degree or equivalent qualification, or relevant professional experience

 - EU and international students need IELTS 6.0 overall (no less than 6.0 in writing and 5.5 in any other band) or equivalent.